corpusculejs/corpuscule/packages/element/README.md

 as well.

 Customized Built-In Elements differs from regular Custom Elements in many ways.
-E.g., many native elements cannot be extended by creating Shadow Root on them; by default for these element LightDOM will be created.
+E.g., many native elements cannot be extended by creating Shadow Root on them; by default for these elements, LightDOM will be created.

 You can avoid any change in elements that are unable to have Shadow Root by omitting `[render]`